abcnews/elections-us2020-electoral-college/README.md

 # elections-us2020-electoral-college

-This repository contains the source code for the graphical and interactive components of the Story Lab's reporting on the US 2020 election, as well as tools used to build and support those stories.
+This repository contains the source code for the graphical and interactive components of the Story Lab's reporting on the US 2020 election, as well as tools used to help produce those stories.

 The latest release should be accessible via: